Chicago Cultural Center Announces Free Arts and Music Programming for Fall and Holiday Season

 Ragamala: A Celebration of Indian Classical Music

 Celebrated as part of the World Music Festival Chicago, the tenth Ragamala at Chicago’s Cultural Center will take place beginning at 6:00pm on Friday, September 30 through 8:00am on Saturday, October 1.
-An all-ages celebration of classical Indian music, Ragamala will feature performances by Indrajit Banerjee, Rupak Kulkarni, Anupuma Bhagwat, Roopa Mahadevan and more.
+An all-ages celebration of classical Indian music, Ragamala will feature performances by Indrajit Banerjee, Rupak Kulkarni, Anupama Bhagwat, Roopa Mahadevan and more.
 Ragamala is presented by DCASE in collaboration with South Asia Institute, South Asian Classical Music Society of Chicago and People of Rhythm Productions.

 The newly renovated, state-of-the-art Claudia Cassidy Theater, located on the second floor of the Chicago Cultural Center, hosts free screenings year-round.